SoftStackFactory/typescript-imports/filepath-challenge-two/README.md

 # Filepath Challenge Two
-Instrucions
+Instructions
-* import the existing double funciton from the **math folder**.
-It is in the **js/functions** ininto index.ts
+* import the existing double funciton into index.ts from the **math folder** which is in **js/functions.**
-* Invoke the function and save the result in a variable
+* Invoke the function and save the result in a variable.
-* Confirm the vaule of the variable, console it.
+* Confirm the vaule of the variable, console log it.
-* in the console run to convert to javascript
+* in the console run the below command to convert to javascript.
 ```
 $ tsc index.ts
 ```